 Climate change is ravaging people and the planet.

 Without immediate action, we will lose the cultural and ecological diversity required to survive.
 But answers exist.
-And the most ambitious solutions are coming from those who are most impacted by but least responsible for climate change: Indigenous Peoples, women, and youth.
+And the most ambitious solutions are coming from those who are most impacted by but least responsible for climate change: Indigenous Peoples, women, youth, and peasants.
 Yet, these communities often lack the resources and power necessary to make change a reality.

 That’s where we come in.